 Odlo Seamless High

-Best for High-Impact Hiking
+Great For High-Impact Hiking

-If you prefer your breasts to be held firmly against your chest, Odlo’s Seamless High bra is a great option, especially for gals who like to wear running bras on a hike for optimal support.
+If you prefer your breasts to be held firmly against your torso, Odlo’s Seamless High bra is a great option, especially for gals who like to wear running bras on a hike for optimal support.

 The Odlo Seamless High bra is built for higher-intensity activities such as trail running.
 It’s a very snug encapsulation bra that features ample coverage, a side rib structure that provides more compression, and a polyester blend fabric with knitting spiral technology that controls bounce and gives extra support.

 If you’re accustomed to looser, low-impact styles, this snug-fitting bra may not be the greatest choice, but for runners, rough trails, via ferrata, and faster-moving hikers, it’s a winner.